 The hopper on the receiver also necessitated the sights being offset to the right of the bore.
 To compensate for this, the buttstock is also dog-legged off to the right of the gun.
 This is not always clear in photographs, but very obvious when handling the gun.

 In theory, the hopper system shows a number of benefits.
 It offers easy logistics by allowing the riflemen and machine gunners to use identical ammunition supplies, and in theory allows the gun to fire indefinitely without breaks for changing magazines.
 In practice, however, the system required two men to run efficiently, and could not be easily reloaded on the move.
 A tripod was produced for use with the Type 11 as well, but appears to have been rare in actual use.
-Being fed from 5-round clips and without a quick-change barrel, the Type 11 was note really suited for sustained fire.
+Being fed from 5-round clips and without a quick-change barrel, the Type 11 was not really suited for sustained fire.

 Captured Type 11 Nambus garnered some interest in Russian military circles in the 1930s, and an experimental variant of the DP28 light machine gun was manufactured using the same hopper feed system.
 We have several photographs of this gun over on the Kubynov LMG page.
 The Russians readily saw the inherent problems of the idea, and it never progressed past prototype stage.

 There are also some long-lived misconceptions surrounding the Type 11.
 It is often written that the gun was unreliable and required a reduced-pressure cartridge to function.
-This is basic on a grain of truth, but misunderstood.
-The Type 11, when clean, is a very smooth and pleasant gun to shoot, and quite reliable.
+This is based on a grain of truth, but misunderstood.
+The Type 11, when clean, is a very smooth and pleasant gun to shoot and quite reliable.
 It also is designed with an adjustable gas regular to allow the use of a variety of ammunition pressure.
-However, it was determined that the relatively short barrel (17.5 inches) produced excessive flash with standard ammunition (initially intended for Type 38 rifles with barrel more tha foot longer).
-A new loading was introduced for this reason, which had a slightly lower velocity (under 100fps), but burned much more completely in the Type 11 short barrel and produced much less flash as a result.
+However, it was determined that the relatively short barrel (17.5 inches) produced excessive flash with standard ammunition (initially intended for Type 38 rifles with barrel more than a foot longer).
+A new loading was introduced for this reason, which had a slightly lower muzzle velocity (under 100fps), but burned much more completely in the Type 11 short barrel and produced much less flash as a result.